Toloka/docs/en/guide/concepts/reviewing-assignments.md

   ![](../_images/control-rules/reviewing-assignments/qcr-reviewing-assignments_example1.png =700x)

-  If more than 50% of Toloker's task suite responses are rejected, the Toloker is blocked and can't complete your tasks for 15 days.
+  If more than 50% of Toloker's responses are rejected, the Toloker is blocked and can't complete your tasks for 15 days.

 - Incorrect settings

   ![](../_images/control-rules/reviewing-assignments/qcr-reviewing-assignments_example_1.png =700x)

-  The Toloker is blocked after the first rejected task suite responses, because the number of the reviewed tasks is not specified.
+  The Toloker is blocked after the first rejected response, because the number of the reviewed tasks is not specified.

 {% endlist %}